-PROXY STATEMENT FOR 2015 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR 2017 ANNUAL MEETING OF STOCKHOLDERS

-This proxy statement is furnished in connection with solicitation of proxies by our board of directors for use at the 2015 Annual Meeting of stockholders (the Annual Meeting) to be held at 10:00 a.m. local time on Tuesday, June 9, 2015, and any postponements or adjournments thereof.
+This proxy statement is furnished in connection with solicitation of proxies by our board of directors for use at the 2017 Annual Meeting of Stockholders (the Annual Meeting) to be held at 10:00 a.m. local time on Thursday, June 8, 2017, and any postponements or adjournments thereof.
 The Annual Meeting will be held at the offices of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, One Marina Park Drive, Suite 900, Boston, MA 02210.
-Beginning on or about April 27, 2015, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the Notice) containing instructions on how to access our proxy materials.
-As used in this proxy statement, the terms "Aldeyra," "we," "us," and "our" mean Aldeyra Therapeutics, Inc. and its subsidiaries unless the context indicates otherwise.
+Beginning on or about April 24, 2017, we mailed to our stockholders a Notice of Internet Availability of Proxy Materials (the Notice) containing instructions on how to access our proxy materials.
+As used in this proxy statement, the terms "Aldeyra," "we," "us," and "our" mean Aldeyra Therapeutics, Inc. unless the context indicates otherwise.